 \subsection{Training}

-Since quantization is performed before the convolutional sub-sampling, there is a mismatch in the lengths between the predicted tokens and target tokens.
-To mathc the sequence lengths, target tokens are averaged for every 8 frames, then apply threshold of 0.9 to select frames to be taken into loss calculation.
-Cross-entropy loss is applied on selected tokens determined by the input masks.
+Since masking is performed before the convolutional sub-sampling, there is a mismatch in the lengths between the predictions and masks.
+To match the sequence lengths, masks are averaged for every 8 frames, then apply threshold of 0.9 to select frames to be taken into loss calculation.
+Cross-entropy loss is applied on selected positions determined by the averaged input masks.